apache/whimsy/README.md

    and then reading it later in the same function you won't be seeing the updated value.

+ * While I've provided a Gemfile to help with installation, `bundle exec` play nicely with `rake spec` or `rake server`.
+I haven't spent the time to figure out why this is.

 If you encounter any other gotchas, let me know and I'll update this README.

 Further reading: